5 - 6 December 2019

 A Taste of What's on the Agenda....

-Obtain important industry updates on data reporting policy requirements under the Market in Financial Instruments Regulation (MiFIR) and SFTR.
-The conference includes direct input from senior level policy makers and analysis of updated RTSs and regulatory Q&As.
-This provides an excellent opportunity to obtain clarifications in relation to the requirements for submission of transaction reports and reference data under MiFIR and - going forward - under SFTR.
+Obtain timely regulatory updates on the reporting requirements of SFTR.
+The conference is timed to include direct input from senior level policy makers and analysis of the very latest updates to RTS, ITS, Guidance and and regulatory Q&As.
+This provides an excellent opportunity to obtain clarifications in relation to the requirements for submission of transaction reports under SFTR beginning in April 2020.

 Spotlight on regulatory reporting data quality - Implementing the 'Data Quality Action Plan'

 Buy side and sell side firms are under mounting pressure to ensure completeness, accuracy, validity, and timeliness of their reporting - whilst being vigilant for potential over and under reporting.
 Regulators expect ever greater levels of compliance.
 Sky-high fines for failures in reporting demonstrate the need for robust quality assurance.
 How can firms make sure their data for regulatory submissions meet regulatory requirements?
 You'll explore the latest techniques available to firms seeking to evidence best practices.

 Analysing recent developments in the availability and reporting of referential data

 Several agencies are involved in optimising the quality, reliability and usability of LEI data which lies at the heart of regulatory disclosures.
 Delegates will hear updates from the Derivatives Services Bureau - the generator of International Securities Identification Numbers (ISINs) for OTC derivatives.
 The conference also explores the key areas of interactions between market participants and ESMA's Financial Instrument Reference Database (FIRDS).